eevivo/eevivo-redirect/README.md

 # To push to github pages
+just run
+npm run build
+and then
-just run npm run deploy.
+npm run deploy.
 It fixes everything and pushes to gh-pages branch.

 # Welcome to your Lovable project